Jahan08/Machine-Learning-Modeling-for-Estrogen-Receptor-alpha-inhibitory-compounds/README.md

 ### Part II

-Here we are going to use the preprocessed data from Part I. Here we develop molecular descriptors data frames by using 4 different fingerprint types (pubchem, MACCCS, AtomPairs 2D count, AtomPairs 2D) and will be used in Part IV.
+Here we are going to use the preprocessed data from Part I. Here we develop molecular descriptors data frames by using 4 different fingerprint types (pubchem, MACCCS, AtomPairs 2D count, AtomPairs 2D) and will be used in Part III and IIIB.